-Here again the effect would be to equalize facilities all over the country, and to give the extremities nearly the same facilities, which, as to all matters dependant upon early information, is confined to large towns.
-In some degree too, it would contribute to equalise the value of landed property, and to promote the public health to a considerable extent: Those manufacturers whose machinery is of a kind that could be used without any absolute necessity for crowding together in large towns, are obliged to do so in order to be in the market, and within the path of the buyers; but this necessity would be in many branches considerably diminished by the proposed facility viewed in connection with the great revolutionizers of human activity -steam power and rail-roads.
+Here, again, the effect would be to equalize facilities all over the country, and to give the extremities nearly the same facilities, which, as to all matters dependent upon early information, is confined to large towns.
+In some degree, too, it would contribute to equalize the value of landed property, and to promote the public health to a considerable extent.
+Those manufacturers whose machinery is of a kind that could be used without any absolute necessity for crowding together in large towns, are obliged to do so in order to be in the market, and within the path of the buyers; but this necessity would be in many branches considerably diminished by the proposed facility viewed in connexion with the great revolutionizers of human activity-steam power and rail-roads.

-It should be remembered here, that if this facility of exhibiting patterns is opened, that there is hardly an article in which men deal, except liquids, which could not be shwon, by engraving, or outline, by samples, or by small patterns, and of many articles, patterns would be fabricated or manufactured for the purpose.
-Even the making of patterns themselves, would introduce a considerable quantity of business.
-It is stated by large Manchester houses, that they should employ additional hands for the sole purpose of cutting and forwarding patterns, such would be the extent of increase with them.
+It should be remembered here, that if this facility of exhibiting patterns is opened, that there is hardly an article in which men deal, except liquids, which could not be shown, by engraving, or outline, by samples, or by small patterns, and of many articles, patterns would be fabricated or manufactured for the purpose.
+Even the making of patterns themselves, would introduce a considerable quantity It is stated by large Manchester houses, that of business.